 Interdisciplinary Research Workshop for Law School Students

-This workshop will introduce students to the complex relationship between research and technology.
-It offers a systematic approach to finding information in today’s digital environment.
-It is an introduction to the multiple facets of legal research, which sometimes requires so much additional research before one can really focus on finding statutes, cases, and administrative rules and regulations.
+This workshop offers a systematic approach to finding information in today’s inter-disciplinary digital environment, focusing on the complex relationship between research and technology.
+It is an introduction to the multiple facets of legal research, which often requires familiarity with research beyond finding statutes, cases, and administrative rules and regulations.
 We will touch upon factual investigation, literature research, and of course, ways to manage all this information, whether you work alone on a project or as a team member.

 Among the objectives for this workshop, which will be developed through class lectures and discussions, research exercises, and source evaluations, are: